Effective internal communication is essential in every industry, but it is especially important in a retail environment.

 Collaboration and communication tools are fantastic ways to streamline company announcements and resources.

-Unlike the traditional office workplace, retail employees are generally spread out and working on the go.
+Unlike the traditional office workplace, retail employees work on the go and tend to spread out.
 This makes sending information much more difficult, especially when changes happen in the middle of a shift or require private communication.

 Without easy access to a computer, employees struggle to keep each other informed about concerns throughout the store.
 Not to mention, they are unable to access important resources.